samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 We built a machine learning model that learned which patients would receive thrombolysis at each hospital admitting emergency stroke patients.
 The model has 85% accuracy.

-We find general patterns of use of thrombolysis (clot-busting medication used to restore blood flow in the brain after stroke).
+We found general patterns of use of thrombolysis (clot-busting medication used to restore blood flow in the brain after stroke).
 When we looked for patterns of use across hospitals, we found:

 * The odds of receiving thrombolysis reduced about 20 fold over the first 100 minutes of arrival to scan time.